 Great mentoring will open doors, set direction and help you achieve your goals.

 When you’re in the day-to-day of running your business and fighting fires, it can be hard to keep your eye on the big picture and focus on your goals.
 A business mentor brings new perspective to the table, keeps your business on track, challenges your strategy, supports you with making tough decisions and allows you to learn from their success as well as their mistakes.
-Business mentors are all geared towards helping you grow your business, and will be one of your most important networks.
+Chamber mentors are all geared towards helping you grow your business, and will be one of your most important networks.

 Intentional networking strategies are a critical part of business for gaining introductions, leads, referrals, insights and relationships with stakeholders who are important to achieving your goals.